New York Uninsured Motorist Accident Lawyer

 The minimum limits of third-party bodily injury liability coverage mandated by New York's Vehicle and Traffic Law are:

-• The coverage for any one person in any one accident is $25,000 if the injury does not result in death.
+• The coverage for anyone in any accident is $25,000 if the injury does not result in death.
 However, if the injury does result in death, the coverage is $50,000.

 • The limit for bodily injury not resulting in death for two or more persons in any one accident is $50,000.
 The limit for any injuries resulting in death for two or more persons in any one accident is $100,000.